 Depending on the cause of the dry skin, a person may need to use over-the-counter (OTC) or prescribed topical treatments.

 Some home remedies may have complementary uses alongside other treatment.
 A doctor can provide a person with recommendations on which treatments and home remedies will suit them best.

 It is wise to avoid having sex or masturbating until the dry skin has started to heal.
 Having sex may irritate the penis skin further and slow down the healing process.

 Proper hydration is a good way to ensure that the skin gets enough moisture from within.
 Using natural moisturizers may also reduce dryness.

 Coconut oil offers a natural way to reduce skin dryness all over the body, including the penis.
 People can also use it as a massage oil or natural lubricant.
-Results of a 2014 study suggest that applying coconut oil may be a more effective atopic dermatitis treatment than mineral oil.
+Results of a

 Many coconut oil moisturizers are available to buy online.

 However, it is important to note that oils may reduce the effectiveness of condoms.

 To prevent dry skin on the penis, it is a good idea to: